rpriam/book1/README.md

 - Practice of deep learning with pytorch for feedforward neural networks <br />

-- Many examples and exercices to practice and understand better the contents <br />
+- Many examples and exercices to practice and understand further the contents <br />

 - Very large datasets 450000 and 11000000 on a home computer with a few gigabytes  <br />